Amed Rosario Player Props: Guardians vs. Mariners

 Amed Rosario At The Plate (2022)

-- Among the qualified hitters in baseball last season, he ranked 24th in batting average, 94th in on-base percentage, and 86th in slugging.
+- He ranked 24th in batting average, 94th in on base percentage, and 86th in slugging among qualified batters in MLB last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.